Taking the first step

 How do I apply?

 Contact your country's permanent representation to the EU for information about current opportunities.
-For more information on the nature of the work of a seconded national expert, see Seconded National Experts.

 If you are interested in short-term work, contact our recommended temping agencies to find out more about short-term opportunities at the EU institutions in Brussels and Luxembourg.
 Interim staff are often needed in secretarial roles.
 Posts are rarely longer than 6 months in duration.